chapter three

 This chapter covers

-• Typical use cases for decoder-only, and encoder- only transformer architectures
+• Typical use cases for decoder-only and encoder-only transformer architectures

-• Explains encoder-only and decoder-only model architectures
+• Encoder-only and decoder-only model architectures

 • Embedding models and their role in retrieval

-• Mixture of Experts architectures for scalable compute
+• Mixture of experts architectures for scalable compute

-The transformer architecture, in its first decoder-encoder architecture, has proven to be quite versatile, and many architectural variants and model families have evolved from that foundational design.
+The transformer architecture, in its first encoder–decoder architecture, has proven to be quite versatile, and many architectural variants and model families have evolved from that foundational design.
 These variations on the basic transformer are strategically selected and engineered for specific tasks such as efficient retrieval, large-scale generation, or scalable compute via expert routing.

-We’ll distinguish between decoder-only, and encoder-only models, analyzing how their internal configurations influence their suitability for tasks such as classification, language generation, and translation.
-Then, we’ll look at some more advanced configurations, such as Mixture of Experts (MoE) models and embedding models.
+We’ll distinguish between decoder-only and encoder-only models, analyzing how their internal configurations influence their suitability for tasks such as classification, language generation, and translation.
+Then, we’ll look at some more advanced configurations, such as mixture of experts (MoE) models and embedding models.

-3.1 Decoder-only Models
+3.1 Decoder-only models

 3.2 The decoder-only architecture

-3.3 Encoder-only Models
+3.3 Encoder-only models

-3.3.1 Masked Language Modeling as a Pretraining Strategy
+3.3.1 Masked language modeling as a pretraining strategy

-3.4 Embedding Models and RAG
+3.4 Embedding models and RAG

-3.6 How MoE works
+3.5.1 How MoE works

-3.8 Summary
+Summary